vipulnaik/diet-exercise-health/profile-information/physical-exercise/jogging-and-return-walking-with-history.md

 ### Gap to meal

-If I'm not doing strength exercises after returning, I generally try to wait at least 10-15 minutes between my return and having a meal, following [this](2021-01-10-ben-greenfield-hormesis.md).
-If I jogged more and had a shorter return walk, I try to increase my wait time accordingly.
+If I'm not doing strength exercises after returning, I generally try to wait at least 45 minutes between my return and having a meal, following [this](2021-01-10-ben-greenfield-hormesis.md).
+If I jogged more and had a shorter return walk, I try to increase my wait time accordingly, to at least an hour.
 Normally, the things I need to catch up with after my return (such as email, messages, etc.)  effectively uses that time up.

 ### Abridged routes and potential reasons